 The Wheeler Upper School is academically rigorous, artistically rich and athletically competitive.
-Curricular disciplines are not so much crossed as melded — 11th graders in a short story elective create a three-part fictional podcast in Wheeler’s, for example.
+Curricular disciplines are not so much crossed as melded — 11th graders in a short story elective create a three-part fictional podcast in Wheeler’s Digital Production Studio, for example.
 An intentional curriculum focuses on diversity, equity and inclusion, health and wellness, metacognition and social-emotional learning.
 We build the ‘muscles’ of empathy and resilience.
 We share, listen and laugh together.
 We disagree with respect and we learn with purpose.

 Upper School students participate in a variety of co-curricular experiences.
 Through Wheeler’s signature Aerie Approach, we connect students with passionate interests (from quantum physics to learning Turkish) with academic mentors from the surrounding colleges and the Providence community.
 Through a combination of classroom work and community service, our required Community Action Program focuses on educating our students to be thoughtful and contributing global citizens.
 Both in and out of the classroom our program is designed to provide venues for exploration and growth and to expose students to new ideas and ways of thinking.
 Opportunities exist to assume leadership roles as members of clubs, class officers, and participants on one of our many academic and athletic teams.